unixbhaskar/Linux_Infrastructure_Management/basic_understanding_of_infra/README.md

 Understanding the environment for work is an utmost need for any person to work on infrastructure domain.

 For instance, whether it is a normal physical infra or based on cloud.
-There is a need  of certain mind shift in working in two different environment.
+There is a need  of certain mind shift for working in two different environment.

-Traditional DC environment is different then the "virtual Data Center" environment.
+Traditional DC environment is different than the "virtual Data Center" environment.
 Things are  different

 I have had been to physical data center and virtual data center too.
 Operating is an undertaking in both the places (yep!
 You guessed it right, my lack of bend of mind) ,but somehow I float by on both the environment without much hassle.